How much does long-term care cost?

 Relying on a family member to provide care is another less than ideal solution.
 That’s because caregiving is often emotionally and financially exhausting.
 This is especially true when the caregiver is a spouse or partner also facing their own aging health issues.

-It also means there’s no “use it or lose it” aspect since your family would receive a death benefit if you never need long-term care.
+With these policies, your family would receive a death benefit if you never need long-term care.
 Learn more about the benefits of these hybrid policies.